ngfam/Named-Entity-Recognition/README.md

 This model was implemented based on the algorithms described in: https://bit.ly/2Mnmv0F

-This time the training data was fairly small, so emplementing Trie does not seem to be needed (especially with the alphabet size of Vietnamese).
+This time the training data was fairly small, so implementing Trie does not seem to be needed (especially with the alphabet size of Vietnamese).

 ## Statistical Review